w3c/odrl/formal-semantics/Compliance checking ODRL policies.md

 Author: Nicoletta Fornara, Universita' della Svizzera italiana, Lugano, Svizzera.

-**Requirement: Monitoring or Performing compliance checking of ODRL policies**
+**Goal: monitor or control compliance with ODRL policies**

-The semantics of plocies is given by the semantics of their **activation condition** and by the semantics of their **type**.
+The semantics of ODRL policies is given by the semantics of:

-1. Semantics of the **activation condition**: when something happens or a certain state of affairs is satisfied the policy becomes active or in force.
+1. Their **activation condition**: when something happens or a certain state of affairs is satisfied the policy becomes active or in force.
 In ODRL 2.2 the activation condition is expressed by specifying a constraint of a Rule.
+2. The **class of actions** regulated by the policy: when an instance of the class of actions regulated by the policy is performed with all refinements satisfied, the policy is fulfilled or violated on the basis of its type.

-2. Semantics of the **policy**: it depends on the **type** of the policy, i.e. duty (obligation), prohibition, or permission and on the **class of actions** regulated by the policy.
-Computing the fulfilment or violation of policies requires to check if a real action performed by an agent belongs to the **class of actions** regulated by the policy (test of class membership).
+3. Their **type**: if the type is duty (obligation) performing an instance of the **class of actions** regulated by the policy brings about a fulfillment, if the type is prohibition performing an instance of the class of actions regulated by the policy brings about a violation, if the type is permission ...

 **PROBLEM 1**: